krajasekhar015/docker/starting-with-docker.md

 docker run -d image-name
 ```
 Here, `-d` represents detached mode.
 When this flag is used, the container runs in the background, allowing you to continue using the terminal.
+> How can you run a container in backgroung?

+How can we access nginx running inside the container?

+When we install nginx in VM, we can access it in browser through IP Address:80